eduardochiletto/chiletto-spotify/README.md

 * It use Node and Express
 * It is documented
 * It is tested with chai
-* focused on code reusability, performance and security
+* Focused on code reusability, performance and security
 * Use json schema

 <br />